London Zoo Introduces Rare Sumatran Tiger To Breeding Program, It Is Immediately Killed By Potential Mate

 — BBC News (UK) (@BBCNews) February 8, 2019

-This is a devastating blow to the breeding program as it is estimated that only 500 to 600 Sumatran tigers exist today in the wild, according to the organization, Tigers in Crisis.
+This is a devastating blow to the breeding program, as it is estimated that only 500 to 600 Sumatran tigers exist today in the wild, according to the organization, Tigers in Crisis.

 When Asim arrived at the zoo last week from Denmark, there was much excitement for the “strapping Sumatran tiger,” according to Fox News.